 An additional thought for consideration: In 1973, one argument for nationally legalized abortion was that it would make women equal to men.
 Years ago, a male colleague of mine had some thoughts on that.

-I was disheartened to hear that perspective, but this is one of the reasons 19th-century feminists opposed abortion: they understood it empowered men to freely walk away from fatherhood, and sometimes, their partners.
+I was disheartened to hear that perspective, but this is one of the reasons 19th-century feminists opposed abortion: they understood it empowered men to freely walk away from fatherhood and their partners.
 How does this benefit women?

 On the flip side, by excluding men from having any voice when their partner is pregnant, abortion disposes of a father’s right to protect and create a life with his offspring.